vuejs/docs/src/guide/quick-start.md

 </script>
 ```

 The above example uses the global build of Vue where all APIs are exposed under the global `Vue` variable.
-For example, to also use the `ref` API, you can do:
+For example, to also use the `ref` API, you can write:

 ```js
 const { createApp, ref } = Vue